Vinyl Test Pressing Guide

 Manufacturing vinyl can be an expensive endeavor, and you don’t want to have to remake a pressing of 10,000 records because a mistake got made but wasn’t caught before manufacturing took place.

 With many vinyl pressing providers, you waive your right to a refund if you don’t approve a test pressing before the production run.
-That means you’re on the hook for paying for another full production run if a mistake happens during manufacturing, and you chose not to review a test pressing first.
+That means you’re on the hook for paying for another full production pressing if a mistake happens during manufacturing, and you chose not to review a test pressing to catch it first.

-Why are multiple copies of a test pressing sent?
+Why are multiple copies of a test pressing made?

 Because vinyl is an imperfect medium (that’s why we love it!), a certain amount of surface noise and random clicks/pops are to be expected, and these will all vary a little bit from disc to disc.
 That’s perfectly normal.
 One of the great things about vinyl is that each individual disc really is something unique and one-of-a-kind.

-Multiple test copies are sent to you, so that you can compare multiple discs to each other.
-If a potential issue that you hear reoccurs in the same location across every test disc, that’s a clue that you might be dealing with a legitimate manufacturing issue, rather than the normal and expected sonic variations or noise that can occur disc to disc.
+Multiple test copies are sent to you so that you can compare multiple discs to each other.
+If a potential sonic issue that you hear reoccurs in the same location across every test disc, that’s a clue that you might be dealing with a legitimate manufacturing issue, rather than the expected sonic variations that normally occur disc to disc.

 How should I review my test pressings once I receive them?